MrJorgeXavier/pykotlinswift_generator/README.md

 I created this script solely for the specific purpose of generating the same constants to swift and kotlin from a json file.
 I found it useful to standardize my mobile applications analytics events.
 Probably no one will use this besides me, but I will keep public here anyways.<br>

 ## Features
-- Generate constants and event methods to kotlin and swift from a json file
+- Generate enums, constants and event methods to kotlin and swift from a json file
 - Automatic normalization of values (lowercasing, removing diacritics, replacing special characters with underscore, removing repeated underscores)
 - Generation of methods with normalized camelCase param names (while keeping the event param name with the original value)